DonEnricoEsteve/DSNS-2025/README.md

 4. Concatenate the analysed post-stimulus and baseline data of all subjects using the "concatenate_freqs " function. "datafile" and "savefile" variables change accordingly.

-    _Note: make sure that all variables while concatenating baseline data have the "freqbase" pattern in the variable name while the post-stimulus variables contain "freq"._
+    _Note: make sure load_file and save_file passed to the function match whther both regard baseline or post-stimulus. load_file is the same file that was saved in "calculate_freq" function._

-5. Load baseline and post-stimulus concatenated data for normalization.
+6. Load baseline and post-stimulus concatenated data for normalization.

-6. Normalize the induced post-stimulus data using "extract_2D_power" function, take the average power across all channels per frequency and then get the average power for a specific frequency band specified as an input to the function.
+7. Normalize the induced post-stimulus data using "extract_2D_power" function, take the average power across all channels per frequency and then get the average power for a specific frequency band specified as an input to the function.

     _Note: result should be used in repeated measures ANOVA._

-7. Plot the average power spectrum across all subjects for specific condition groups.
+8. Plot the average power spectrum across all subjects for specific condition groups.

     _Note: "condGroups" variable contains the indices of the conditions listed in "trigVal".
 Changing the "condGroups" variable requires also changing  " customNames" according to the conditions' groups._